The House by the Cemetery: Development

 Fulci later claimed that after making The Black Cat and The Beyond he wanted to make a film in tribute to H. P. Lovecraft without the film being based on one of his stories, but written as if it existed within the Lovecraft universe.
 Screenwriter Dardano Sacchetti was inspired by Henry James' The Turn of the Screw.
 Sacchetti also stated that the film was based on his own personal experiences as a child, being raised in a large country house with a big dark basement, and that age 9 he had to cross a cemetery at night.
-In his biography, Fulci spoke negatively about Sacchetti's contributions as a screenwriter, saying that The House by the Cemetery was derivative of scenes from The House That Screamed.
+In his biography, Fulci spoke negatively about Sacchetti's screenwriting, saying that The House by the Cemetery was derivative of The House That Screamed.
 The film went through several changes from the original story by Elisa Briganti and the script by Sacchetti.
 The script was originally titled La notte dell'inferno which became La casa di Freudstein and then Quella casa accanto al cimitero.
 Sacchetti's script was revised by Fulci and Giorgio Mariuzzo, Mariuzzo claimed he worked as a script doctor slightly changing work stating that Sacchetti's scripts were often too short.
-Sacchetti commented on this stating that "Mariuzzo always intervened afterwards, either because I had to leave to work on another film or refused to make those changes that Lucio demanded.
+Sacchetti commented on this, stating that "Mariuzzo always intervened afterward, either because I had to leave to work on another film or refused to make those changes that Lucio demanded.
 That was the reason for our arguments."

 Filming

-The House by the Cemetery was shot on location in New York City, Boston, and Concord, Massachusetts.
+The House by the Cemetery was shot on location in New York City, Boston, and Concord.
 The film was also shot in studios at De Paolis In.Co.R.
 Studios in Rome.
 Shooting took eight weeks between 16 March and May 1981.
 The film was made on a budget of approximately 600 million Italian lire.
 Despite the credits stating that the special make-up effects were provided by Giannetto di Rossi and Maurizio Trani, only Trani worked on the film.